Thursday's Scottish Gossip

 Chelsea and Manchester United are both considering bids for Celtic defender Josip Juranovic (Daily Mail)

-Dundee United have been given a boost ahead of their clash with AZ Alkmaar in the Europa Conference League qualifers after Aziz Behich was given clearance to line up against the Eredivisie outfit.
+Dundee United have been given a boost ahead of their clash with AZ Alkmaar in the Europa Conference League qualifiers after Aziz Behich was given clearance to line up against the Eredivisie outfit.
 (Courier)

 St Johnstone manager Callum Davidson has sympathised with fans group Fair City Unity who are leading a boycott of Saturday's trip to Ibrox over ticket prices.
 (Courier)